microsoft/zero-shot-scfoundation/README.md

 pip install wandb
 ```

-then, Geneformer
+#### 3. Installing Geneformer

 ```bash
 pip install git+https://huggingface.co/ctheodoris/Geneformer.git

 ```

+#### 4. Installing `sc_foundation_evals` package

-nd finally, install the `sc_foundation_evals` package
+And finally, we are ready to install the `sc_foundation_evals` package (the code to run evaluations on zero-shot scFoundation models) itself.

 ```bash
 cd sc_foundation_evals
 pip install .
 ```

-To run notebooks you also need to have the weights of the models downloaded. scGPT weights are avaialble [here](https://github.com/bowang-lab/scGPT#pretrained-scgpt-model-zoo) and Geneformer weights are available in their repository.
-As per the instructions in the Geneformer repository, make sure you have git lfs installed before downloading the weights via repository clonign.
+To run notebooks you also need to have the weights of the models downloaded. scGPT weights are avaialble [here](https://github.com/bowang-lab/scGPT#pretrained-scgpt-model-zoo) and Geneformer weights are available in its repository.
+As per the instructions in the Geneformer repository, make sure you have `git lfs` installed before downloading the weights via repository cloning.

 ```bash
 # Make sure you have git-lfs installed (https://git-lfs.com)